Green Hierarchical Vision Transformer for Masked Image Modeling: Experiments

 \subsection{Ablations studies}

 \textbf{Efficiency comparison with SimMIM.}\quad We compare the efficiency of our method to the baseline SimMIM in Figure~\ref{fig:exp_abla_efficiency}.
 The evaluations are performed on a single machine with eight 32GB V100 GPUs for our method and on 2 or 4 machines for the SimMIM because it fails to fit into a single machine with the default batch size of the original paper~\cite{xie2021simmim} (\ie, 2,048).
 As we can see from the figures, the training of SimMIM with images of size $224^2$ is very slow and memory-hungry.
 Although training with smaller images considerably reduces the training time and memory consumption, it still far lags behind our method with images of size $224^2$.
 Concretely, with the same amount of training epochs, our method performs on par with baseline with $\sim$2$\times$ speedup and $\sim$60\% of memory reduction using Swin-B. We also observe that the efficiency improvements become larger with the larger Swin-L, \eg, 2.7$\times$ speedup compared with SimMIM$_{192}$, highlighting the efficiency of our method with larger models.
+In addition, the efficiency comparison using Twins Transformer is presented in Appendix~\ref{sec:appendix_abla_twins} for completeness, which exhibits similar superiority of our approach.